The Gap Inc. [GPS] stock Upgrade by Deutsche Bank analyst, price target now $42

-In addition, the company will host a summary of Gap Inc.’s second quarter results during a live conference call and webcast on Thursday, August 26, 2021 from approximately 2:00 p.m. to 3:00 p.m.
-Pacific Time.

-A sum of 5203316 shares traded at recent session while its average daily volume was at 6.32M shares.
-The Gap Inc. shares reached a high of $29.20 and dropped to a low of $28.09 until finishing in the latest session at $29.01.

-The one-year GPS stock forecast points to a potential upside of 20.24.
+Over the last 12 months, GPS stock rose by 85.68%.
+The one-year The Gap Inc. stock forecast points to a potential upside of 23.01.
 The average equity rating for GPS stock is currently 2.80, trading closer to a bullish pattern in the stock market.

+The market cap for the stock reached $10.98 billion, with 376.00 million shares outstanding and 200.03 million shares in the current float.
+Compared to the average trading volume of 6.21M shares, GPS stock reached a trading volume of 6391148 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on The Gap Inc. [GPS]: